barriehadfield/heart-cards/README.md

 ## What is HEART?

-Google invented HEART, which stands for Happiness, Engagement, Adoption, Retention and Task Success.
+Google invented the HEART process, which stands for Happiness, Engagement, Adoption, Retention and Task Success.

 The HEART process takes a more holistic approach and recognizes the need to gather quantitive as well as qualitative feedback when assessing the success of a software initiative.

 You can read more about HEART here: https://www.interaction-design.org/literature/article/google-s-heart-framework-for-measuring-ux

-This Heat Cards application provides, tracks, and manages a software development HEART process.

 If you are on a journey of continuous improvement, HEART can help you stay true to a build-measure-learn software development lifecycle and can unite designers, developers, product managers, and testers.

+## The Heart Cards Application

+This *Heat Cards* application provides a digital platform to track and manage a HEART process.

+*Heart Cards* is also a fully featured Hyperloop application which demonstrates all aspects of the Hyperloop Isomorphic COMPS architecture.

 ## This tutorial

-The goal of this tutorial is to provide a fully featured Hyperloop application which demonstrates all aspects of the Hyperloop Isomorphic COMPS architecture with Rails.

 This tutorial assumes a working knowledge of Rails and Hyperloop and does not go into any setup.
 If you are just starting with Hyperloop then there are better tutorial to start with, specifically the [Hello World tutorial](http://ruby-hyperloop.io/tutorials/hyperlooprails/helloworld/) on the [Hyperloop website](http://ruby-hyperloop.io/) or the most excellent [ToDo  tutorial](https://github.com/ruby-hyperloop/todo-tutorial) which takes you through a step by step process of building a Hyperloop application in just 87 lines of code.

 ## Technology covered